'Be anxious for nothing..." ~Philippians 4:6

 It's not unusual to get driving directions, contact information, a tentative order of the program, event themes, and selected attire colors.

-I don't think I've EVER received a protocols note concerning clothing.
+I don't think I've EVER, however, received a protocols note concerning clothing.

-In an age of "Come as you are", people, who actually HAVE suitable clothes in their closets, have clearly taken the concept overboard, and are showing up in churches looking as if they just left Hoochie Beach, or simply rolled out of bed after working in a ditch.
+In an age of "Come as you are", there definitely are people, who aren’t suffering or destitute; who actually HAVE appropriate clothes, and vast choices in their closets, but have clearly taken the concept overboard, and are showing up in churches looking as if they just left the beach, the club, or they simply rolled out of bed.

-Frankly, I admire people who aren't afraid to say "This is what is expected here".
+Frankly, I admire people who aren't afraid to say "This is what is expected here", but if a person can’t comply, they should be prepared to do something to help…like take the offender to the mall.

-I could imagine the stunned faces; the appalled people whispering and shaking their holier-than-thou heads; the pointing; the frantic searching for extra lap scarves; the sheer disgust of some woman showing up at church looking like--well--a woman.
+I could imagine the stunned faces.
+I could almost see the appalled people whispering and shaking their holier-than-thou heads.
+I could envision the pointing; the frantic searching for extra large lap scarves.

-Whole rows of people totally missed the sermon for staring at her, rebuking her girly-ness, and damning her to hell as she sang.
+Whole rows of people totally missed the sermon, for staring at her, rebuking her girly-ness, and damning her to hell as she worshipped.

 SHE prompted the note.